nasa-jpl/ION-DTN/gh-pages/docs/AMS-Programmer-Guide.md

  *roleName, int lifetime);
 ```
  This function initiates a RAMS gateway operations loop. *mibSource*,
- *tsorder*, *mName*, *memory*, *mSize*, *applicationName*,
+ *tsorder*, *applicationName*, *authorityName*, *unitName*, and
- *authorityName*, *unitName*, and *roleName* are as discussed in the
- documentation of  ams_register  above; they are used to
+ *roleName* are as discussed in the documentation of  ams_register
- register the RAMS gateway process as an AMS module. *lifetime* is the
+ above; they are used to register the RAMS gateway process as an AMS
- user-specified maximum time to live for all DTN bundles issued by the
+ module. *lifetime* is the user-specified maximum time to live for all
- RAMS gateway in the course of its communications over the RAMS
+ DTN bundles issued by the RAMS gateway in the course of its
- network.
+ communications over the RAMS network.

  Note that the priority assigned to any DTN bundle that conveys a
  published or privately sent AMS message over the RAMS network will be